TheorieMPQ/cluster-guide/README.md

 ### Uploading files on the cluster

-To upload files on the cluster the secure copy process seems to have some problems.
-In order to upload a file one could then simply drop it via jupyther notebook.
-However problems may arise when try to upload a directory.
-To solve this use:
+To upload a single file, one can use the secure copy process (SCP) or simply drop it via jupyther notebook.
+For uploading directories, one may use the `rsync` command:
 ```shell
 rsync -avz -e "ssh" /path/to/my/direcotry user@th-top.mpq.univ-paris-diderot.fr:/home/path/to/where/I/wanna/upload/directory
 ```
+Alternatively, one can use third party tools for more intuitive drag-and-drop operations, such as WinSCP (Windows only), FileZilla, etc.